captainys/TOWNSEMU/readme.md

 # LIMITATIONS
 At this point, all it can do is to start Towns MENU and run some programs.

+The biggest set back right now is its speed.
+How other DOS emulators are running a CPU that fast?
+Also it is not in sync with real time.
+I'm working on it.

 80486 emulation is slow.
 At this time, for every instruction, the CPU core is calcualting linear address, translating to physical address using page table.
 Same for stack.
 There is a large room for speed up.
 Will be done down the road.

 Not-all instructions of Intel 80486 processor have been implemented yet.
 Towns OS didn't use task registers.
 I have no plan on adding support for those registers.
 Since the emulator works as a debugger, debug registers won't be supported, either.